csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 I’m willing to bet you’d all say B, right?
 But, based on `DOMContentLoaded`, A is actually over 11s faster!

-`Load` and `DOMContentLoaded` are internal browser events—your users have no idea what a `Load` time even is.
+`Load` and `DOMContentLoaded` are internal browser events — your users have no idea what a `Load` time even is.
 I bet half of your colleagues don’t either.
-As metrics themselves, they have little to no reflection on the real user experience, which is exactly why we’ve moved away from them in the first place—they’re a poor proxy for UX as they’re not emitted when anything useful to the user happens.
+As metrics themselves, they have little to no reflection on the real user experience, which is exactly why we’ve moved away from them in the first place — they’re a poor proxy for UX as they’re not emitted when anything useful to the user happens.

 Or are they…?